-Cash from operating activities increased by \$357 million during the six months ended June 30, 2020 compared to the same period in 2019.
+Cash from operating activities increased by \$396 million during the nine months ended September 30, 2020 compared to the same period in 2019.
 The increase was impacted by various factors, including the following:

-- · changes in regulatory accounts;

-- · lower non-energy receivables; and

-- higher payments received from the IESO during 2020 associated with unbilled Fair Hydro Plan credits as a result of a change in the settlement process with the IESO effective February 2020.
+- changes in regulatory accounts; - · higher earnings in 2020 on a year-to-date basis; and - increases in net working capital attributable to higher payments received from the IESO during 2020 associated with Fair Hydro Plan credits, as well as lower non-energy receivables.